Google G Suite Migration

 Additional Unique G Suite File Migration Considerations

 You’ve probably come across the term “orphaned” content before.
 Files stored in Google Drive can “go missing” when they become orphaned.
 This is when the file exists but the parent folder it was located in is deleted.
-For example, this can occur if you create a file in a folder owned by someone else and that folder is deleted.
+For example, this can occur if you create a file in someone else’s folder and that folder is deleted.
 Your file isn’t deleted along with the folder, but it no longer has a parent folder.
 It’s important to not only know where orphaned files exist in Google Drive but just as important to migrate them to a known and owned location on another platform.
 SkySync has a unique capability to identify and migrate these orphaned as you see fit.